MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-I-Public-Health-Service-Department-Health-Human-Services/subchapter-A-General-Provisions/part-9-Standards-Care-Chimpanzees-Held-Federally-Supported-Sanctuary-System/section-9.2.md

 (8) Darting or anesthesia induction other than at annual exam or in the case of an emergency in which the chimpanzee's well-being is at stake.

-*National Primate Research Center (NPRC)* means those centers supported by the National Center for Research Resources, National Institutes of Health, Department of Health and Human Services, as national resources for providing high-quality nonhuman primate research resources and facilities.
-As of June 2007, there were eight such centers.
+*National Primate Research Center (NPRC)* means those centers supported by the Office of Research Infrastructure Programs (ORIP) within the Division of Program Coordination, Planning and Strategic Initiatives (DPCPSI), National Institutes of Health, Department of Health and Human Services, as national resources for providing high-quality nonhuman primate research resources and facilities.
+As of 2015, there were seven such centers.

 *National Research Council* means the component of the National Academy of Sciences that advises the Federal Government on matters related to science, research, and research resources.